KarrieK/NICAR16/README.md

 We are going to use some data on IRS 990 exempted firms - it's only a snapshot of the dataset to practice with.

-It is in the data folder of this github repo.
+It will be in a folder on your computers in the following location

+Desktop > 2016 CAR Conference > Command line tools for reporters (PC) > Data > IRSdata.csv

+Now  we need to get it into Pythonanywhere.
-Download it and move to the files tab of Pythonanywhere.

-Upload our data using the uploader button and go back to the consoles tab.
+Navigate to the files tab of Pythonanywhere upload the data using the uploader button and go back to the consoles tab.

 Now we need to get ourselves a terminal.
 Start a new bash console and wait for it to initialis.